py5coding/py5book/content/processing_mode.md

 Look for `py5/jars/py5.jar` in the output.

+You always want to compile your code with the same version of py5.jar that py5 will use when it runs your code.

 For a new project, you can use the `py5utils` command line tool to create working project files for you.

 ### 2. Inherit from `SketchBase`